Equip – 1st Curriculum

 Our Middle School Programs

 The middle school programs at Island Pacific School are designed to prepare our students to be successful in their continuing education – from grades 10 through 12 and beyond.
 The IPS teaching environment is both intimate and engaging.
 It is structured around an environment of shared trust and mutual respect.

 Throughout the day, and throughout the year, students participate in a wide range of academic, artistic, and recreational pursuits designed to foster critical inquiry, community engagement and leadership.

 Guided by a highly qualified teaching staff, the middle school programs at IPS are designed to equip and inspire.
-They provide a foundation for Grade 6-9 students who may wish to pursue International Baccalaureate (IB) or Advanced Placement (AP) programs in high school.
+They provide a foundation for Grade 6-9 students who may wish to pursue International Baccalaureate (IB) or Advanced Placement (AP) programmes in high school.
 Every IPS graduate is prepared to successfully complete Grades 10 through 12 in the B.C.
 Ministry Graduation Program.